afetahi/Infoblox-UDDI-and-Azure-vWAN-Terraform-Lab/README.md

-# Anycast DNS with Infoblox NIOS-X and Azure Virtual WAN
+# Infoblox UDDI and Azure Virtual WAN Terraform Lab

 This Terraform project automates the deployment of a multi-region Anycast DNS architecture using Infoblox NIOS-X appliances integrated with Azure Virtual WAN.
 It mirrors the reference lab and blog post demonstrating how to build a resilient, scalable DNS fabric with BGP Anycast across multiple Azure regions.